entisys360/ARM-Template-Sample/README.md

 **Description:** ARM template form Entisys360 WVD Delivery (step 2) - Manual step

 **Action:**
-1. Once the manual steps are completed the E360 representative will click on the second ARM template which is a private template.
+1. Once the manual steps are completed the E360 representative will execute the second ARM template which is a private template.
-1. The E60 representative will be redirected to the Azure portal where he will be visualizing a	ARM template form with pre populated values stored in the Orchestrator VM
+1. The E60 representative will be redirected to the Azure portal where she will be presented an ARM template form pre-populated values stored in the Orchestrator VM
-1. Any updates like network details and subnet details are completed by E360 before he submits the form.
+1. Any updates like network details and subnet details are completed by E360 before she submits the form.
-1. Once submitted the second phase of the ARM template execution kicks off.
+1. Once submitted the second phase of the ARM template execution begins.

 **Roles involved:**  E360 C+A product DL

 **Output:**
-1. The E360 product DL should be able to view the pre-populated form and update accordingly 	   before submitting it.
+1. The E360 product DL should be able to view the pre-populated form and update accordingly prior to submitting it.
-2. The network and subnet details required is E360 managed and driven.
+2. The network and subnet details are E360 managed and driven.
 ------------------------------------------------------------
 ### **Step 6**
 ------------------------------------------------------------